microsoft/pylance-release/docs/settings/python_analysis_indexing.md

 - **`python.analysis.userFileIndexingLimit`**: Limits the number of user files to index, which can help manage performance on larger projects.

-- **`python.analysis.persistAllIndices`**: Determines if third-party library indices are preserved across VSCode sessions, while user file indices are always re-indexed.
+- **`python.analysis.persistAllIndices`**: Determines if third-party library indices are preserved across VS Code sessions.
+Note that user file indices are always re-indexed.

 Using these settings together, you can tailor indexing to meet your specific development needs while balancing performance considerations.